StackExchange/dnscontrol/documentation/preview-push.md

    --domains value                                            Comma separated list of domain names to include --notify                                                   set to true to send notifications to configured destinations (default: false)
    --expect-no-changes                                        set to true for non-zero return code if there are changes (default: false)
-   --no-populate                                              Use this flag to not auto-create non-existing zones at the provider (default: false)
+   --cmode value                                              Which providers to run concurrently: concurrent, none, all (default: "concurrent")
-   --full                                                     Add headings, providers names, notifications of no changes, etc (default: false)
+   --no-populate                                              Do not auto-create zones at the provider (default: false) --depopulate                                               Delete unknown zones at provider (dangerous!) (default: false) --populate-on-preview                                      Auto-create zones on preview (default: true) --full                                                     Add headings, providers names, notifications of no changes, etc (default: false)
    --bindserial value                                         Force BIND serial numbers to this value (for reproducibility) (default: 0)
-   --report value                                             Generate a JSON-formatted report of the number of changes.
+   --report value                                             Generate a machine-parseable report of corrections.
    --help, -h                                                 show help
 ```